Hong Kong newspaper raided, tycoon detained under new law

 “With the passage of the national security law and the really tough powers given to the police in their operations, we have seen now what we call ‘white terror’ become a reality, which will affect media organizations and journalists’ reporting.”

-Police unblocked Next Digital’s headquarters at mid-afternoon, with senior superintendent of police Steve Li saying that staff were free to resume their work.
+Police unblocked Next Digital’s headquarters at midafternoon, with Li saying staff were free to resume work.

-Bruce Lui, a senior lecturer in Hong Kong Baptist University’s journalism department, said authorities are using the national security law to make an example of media outlets like Apple Daily and this may harm press freedom in Hong Kong.
+Bruce Lui, a senior lecturer in Hong Kong Baptist University’s journalism department, said authorities are making an example of Apple Daily under the new law.

 “They’re used as an example to terrify others … of what can happen if you don’t obey or if you go too far,” Lui said.
 “I think other media may make a judgment to censor themselves.”